 There are dozens of varieties that fall roughly into three categories: reds, yellow or golds, and whites.
 Growth is influenced by both variety and climate.
 Common varieties include Albino (white), Bulls Blood, Candy Cane, Chioggia, Crosby Egyptian, Detroit, Early Wonder, Golden, and Ruby; the hybrid Red Ace is also popular, as well as the award-winning Perfect Detroit and Ruby Queen.

 Another variety of the same family, the sugar beet, has high concentrations of sucrose and is primarily cultivated for commercial sugar production, not for consumption.

-> Leaf spot is a fungal disease causing circular spotting on leaves.
-Plants are more susceptible when wet for long periods, and later in the growing season.
-Root rot decays and destroys roots, impacting both quality and yield; prevention includes proper soil drainage and crop rotation.
+Leaf spot causes circular spots.
+Plants are more susceptible when wet, and later in the growing season.
+Root rot decays and destroys roots, impacting both quality and yield.
 Cercospora blight damages foliage of young leaves though not roots.
-The fungus will remain dormant on infected plants during the winter; proper plowing for decomposition and crop rotation is recommended.
+The fungus will remain dormant during the winter; proper plowing for decomposition and crop rotation is recommended

-> References: Purdue University Cooperative Extension Service, Utah State Cooperative Extension, University of Wisconsin Extension.
+References: Purdue University Extension Service, Texas A&M AgriLife Extension Service, University of Illinois Extension, University of Wisconsin Extension.